Sarika is a subdistrict of Nakhon Nayok province nestled against the jungle covered mountains of Khao Yai National Park.

 During the later part of the wet season and during the cool season, the falls are quite spectacular, but the flow can reduce to a trickle at the height of the hot season.

-Getting there: From Nakhon Nayok town it’s well signposted in both Thai and English.
+From Nakhon Nayok town it’s well signposted in both Thai and English.
 Take highway 3049 for about 12 kilometres, then at the Khun Dan Prakarn Chon Dam intersection keep to the left onto highway 3050 for another three kilometres.
 The entrance to the waterfall is at the end of the road.

 Another beautiful waterfall is at Nang Rong where the water rushes over large boulders down multiple levels, where each level has a pool suitable for swimming.